David-WZhao/GCM-ARG/README.md

 1. Data preprocessing: "arg_v5.fasta" file is the original data set file, "fasta_process.ipynb" file is used on the original data set file to get the processed dataset.
 Run "data_divide.py" to produce splitted dataset.

-2. Run the prediction model: Put the ARG data under "dataset", and run "python run.py --device "gpu" --batch_size 64 --epoch 10 --K 1 --n_experts 3  --n_experts_share 3  --expert_dim 1024" in the command line.
+2. Run the prediction model: Put the "data_loader.py", "modules.py", "run.py", "utils.py" and directory "data" in the same directory, and run "python run.py --device "gpu" --batch_size 64 --epoch 10 --K 1 --n_experts 3  --n_experts_share 3  --expert_dim 1024" in the command line.